 - providing services for the safety and well-being of those involved;

 - identifying any patterns of behavior that may exist;

 - taking measures to prevent the conduct from happening in the future.

 Here is a closer look at how EOC addresses reports of misconduct.

 - Anyone can report an incident to EOC.
-When a report is made, EOC leads the assessment of whether the incident could violate the University’s Policy and whether additional action is needed.
-An EOC staff member will contact the individual reporting the incident to gather information that will allow EOC and other offices as needed to assess any immediate safety concerns, notify those involved of the option to contact law enforcement if the conduct is criminal in nature, provide information about resources and measures for protection, and discuss preferences for addressing the incident under the University’s Policy.
+When a report is made, EOC leads the assessment of whether the incident could violate the University’s Policies and whether additional action is needed.
+An EOC staff member will contact the individual reporting the incident to gather information that will allow EOC and other offices as needed to assess any immediate safety concerns, notify those involved of the option to contact law enforcement if the conduct is criminal in nature, provide information about resources and measures for protection, and discuss preferences for addressing the incident under the University’s Policies.

 Learn more about what happens when you report an incident and make a report to EOC >>

 - Employees who are designated as “Responsible Employees” have special reporting responsibilities.
 Responsible Employees are required to immediately report to EOC any conduct that comes to their attention that involves discrimination, harassment, or retaliation based on any protected status, sexual assault or sexual violence, interpersonal (relationship) violence, and stalking.
 When EOC receives a report from a Responsible Employee, an EOC staff member will reach out to the affected person by email to let them know about their options for support and addressing the report under the University’s Policies.
 The affected person can choose whether they want to meet with someone from EOC, but they are not required to do so.